 Redbrick Estate Communal Spaces

-We know how important these spaces are in allowing residents to connect with nature, come together with their community, and boost their mental well-being, so we would like to hear your views.
-This is an opportunity for you to be actively involved in shaping the communal spaces where you live.
+We know how important these spaces are in allowing residents to connect with nature, come together with their community, and boost their mental well-being, so earlier this year we asked for residents’ views on proposals for three communal spaces on the Redbrick Estate.
 The project will be fully funded via Thriving Neighbourhoods and Community Infrastructure Levy funding.

 The purpose of this work is to give you and your family places on the estate where you can relax, exercise, connect with nature, and play.
 Spending time in green spaces is essential for our physical and mental well-being.
 These improvement works will make the estate a better place to live with better access to play equipment for children, more opportunities for experiencing nature, and an overall boost to the sense of community.